Symptoms, Causes & Treatment Of Photomelanosis (Melasma) in India

 Melasma removal is not fully possible, but there are several preventive measures you can take to keep your Photomelanosis controlled and prevent it from getting much worse.

 Photomelanosis is an incredibly common skin condition, but nevertheless a huge cosmetic problem for many.
-If you feel like it’s bothering you or affecting your self esteem, it’s always a good idea to visit a dermatologist in
+If you feel like it’s bothering you or affecting your self esteem, it’s always a good idea to visit a dermatologist in on the MFine app by booking an online appointment and get yourself checked.

 Need more guidance on living with melasma?
 Consult top dermatologists on MFine in just 1 click!